The Twin Dragons Series: Dragon's Blood - Book cover

 I slow my breathing.

-It’s about a minute later, and I think I’m calm.
-That’s until my heart literally stops beating when I hear two light thumps coming from just outside my chamber, on my ledge.
+About a minute later, I think I’m calm.
+That’s until my heart practically stops when I hear two light thumps coming from just outside my chamber, on my ledge.

 I try to relax.
-I don’t want to get out of my bed and scream at them to leave, because that might give away that I’m the Dragon they are chasing.
+I don’t want to get out of my bed and yell at them to leave, because that might reveal that I’m the Dragon they’re chasing.

-Quickly—the fledgling may try to maim Luvenia if it dared to wander in here.
+Quickly—the fledgling might harm Luvenia if it dared to wander in here.
 Sylvan urges his brother to hurry.

-I tense when I realize they are going to enter my bedchamber, which is big enough for their Dragon forms.
+I tense when I realize they’re going to enter my bedchamber, which is big enough for their Dragon forms.

 I don’t smell any danger, Thaddeus replies, and I hear light thumps as they come in closer.